mkutz/demonstration/geb-spock-demo/README.md

 * ...

 ## Demonstration
-This demonstation project is using Maven and combines Geb with Spock.
+This demonstration project is using Maven and combines Geb with Spock.

 ### Maven Setup
 * Needed dependencies: [Groovy, Spock, Selenium and Geb](pom.xml#L270-L292).
 Other dependencies are optional and provide some generally good mocking magic -- though are not *needed*.